Yep. I believe programming as we know it is a dying thing. And, because that, I decided to change my career direction.

 No-code, automation and AI tools are here to stay and programmers will need to find a way to stay current.
 With the development of these technologies, tasks that were once done manually can now be automated, only leaving space for the best experts out there.

-While I believe this mixture of factors lead to job losses in the programming sector, I believe that it will simply shift the focus towards more specialized and creative tasks.
+So the jobs will shift towards more specialized and creative tasks.
 But, again, not everyone will be up for it.

 Honestly, we programmers are our own enemies in a way.
 We love to automate everything, and automation never ends.